padloc/docs/manual/create_account/index.md

 title: Creating An Account
 weight: 2
 icon: user-plus
+description: Creating a Padloc account is simple and takes only a few moments...
 ---

 Creating a Padloc account is simple and takes only a few moments.
-To get started, you can either open the Padloc web app by going to https://web.padloc.app or by downloading and installing the app.
+To get started, you can either open the Padloc web app by going to [web.padloc.app](https://web.padloc.app) or by downloading and installing the app.
 The first thing you'll see is a login screen.
 Since you don't have an account yet, you can't login at this point.
 Instead, click on **Sign Up Now**.

 ## Step 1: Enter your name and email address